 Ownership is an especially pertinent topic in Greater Minnesota.
 In a region blessed with abundant natural resources and where a good portion of the economy depends on their extraction, ownership can mean a number of different things.
-For this first issue of 2014, we’ll be looking at two important uses of land, forestry and mining, discussing the various aspects of ownership, use, and law for those who live here and those who make their living here.
 The implications are big and complex.

 Table of contents: